anderson-aristotle/js-function-context-this/README.md

 ### Constructor Invocation Pattern

 Any function may act as a constructor for new object instances.
-New object instances may be constructed with the `"new"` keyword while invoking a function.
+New object instances may be constructed with the `new` keyword while invoking a function.

 Constructors are very similar to Ruby class constructors, in that they